Your housing rights in the cost of living crisis

 • college or university halls or purpose built student accommodation

-The ban does not apply if you live with your landlord.
+The ban did not apply if you lived with your landlord.

 Exceptions to the eviction ban

-You can still be evicted during the ban if both of the following apply:
+You could still have been evicted during the ban if both of the following applied:

 • your landlord gave you an eviction notice before 6 September 2022